-Felicity Huffman Reported To Prison For The College Admissions Scandal
+Felicity Huffman Reported To Prison For Her Role In The College Admissions Scandal

 On Tuesday, Desperate Housewives actor Felicity Huffman reported to prison for her role in the high-profile college admissions scandal.
 Huffman is expected to serve a 14-day sentence at the Federal Correctional Institution in Dublin, California, a low-security prison for women in the Bay Area, according to USA Today.
 In addition to her prison sentence, a federal judge in Boston ruled that Huffman would need to pay a $30,000 fine, perform 250 hours of community service, and serve a year’s probation upon her release.